 Scarf

-The scarf stands in for the speaker's most intimate self in the partner's continued possession (scent, warmth, innocence) proof that the relationship was real even as the partner tries to dismiss it.
-Whether kept as memento or trophy, the scarf is evidence the speaker can point to from outside the relationship.
-The May Day red-scarf tradition adds a register of sexual innocence given and not returned, making the kept scarf doubly accusatory.
+The scarf stands for the speaker's most intimate self, still in the partner's keeping, proof the relationship was real even as he tries to play it down.
+Whether he holds onto it as a memento or a trophy, it is evidence she can point to from outside the relationship.
+The May Day red-scarf custom adds a note of innocence given and not handed back, which makes the kept scarf quietly accusing.

 Appears in 1 song